JamaSoftware/kots-preflights/README.md

         sudo bash <path to the files>/airgap-databse-server_<OS>.sh

 ### For Windows
 Windows is not currently supported for the preflight scripts.
-For windows-based databases you can run the preflight scripts remotely from a mac or a linux machine and use the host ip (-i) and port number (-o) options.
+For windows-based databases you can run the preflight scripts remotely from a linux machine and use the host ip (-i) and port number (-o) options.